Growing Your Own Fruit & Veg on a Limited Budget - Tates of Sussex

 • Parsley

-If you don’t have seed trays and modules we suggest you buy the following as plug plants:
+If you don’t have seed trays and modules it’s worth considering purchasing the following as plug plants:

 • Tomato (choose an outdoor variety or a tumbling variety for a hanging basket)